-Age: 62 Club Position: Committee Member Position: Defender
+Age: 68 Club Position: Vice Treasurer Position: Defender

 62 years young.
 Retired Nuclear fuel manufacturing plant controller.
 Walking football enables me to continue playing the game I love, and I have the pleasure of mixing with a great set of like minded people, with the benefit of contributing to my personal fitness.

 Age: 56 Club Position: Committee Member Position: Midfield

 Recently converted to walking football from setting up a 5 a side group to help with fitness, however was unable to keep up with all the youngsters!!

 Very welcoming club ,with a great set of guys ,which has really helped me to get over recent post traumatic stress following family bereavement.